flowsn4ke/frmx/website/docs/quickstart.md

 However, **using frmx will never result in more code than any other method**, and most applications nowadays are data intensive and have a ton of forms (think settings, filters, contact forms...).

 With frmx, any user input can be regarded as a form, and you can create **highly reusable inputs**, never worrying about manually rigging up state in React.
-As long as a you're inside a `<FrmX/>` component, just pass the `field` prop to your inputs and they'll automatically bubble up their values to the nearest `<FrmX/>` parent through React's context.
+As long as a you're inside a `<Form/>` component, just pass the `field` prop to your inputs and they'll automatically bubble up their values to the nearest `<Form/>` parent through React's context.

 Stumbled upon a weird input from a component library?
-[Check `<FldX/>` API](https://www.frmx.io/docs/api/fldx) to see if you can't use a prop to make it work, and if not, [just use the `useFrmX` hook instead](https://www.frmx.io/docs/api/usefrmx)!
+[Check `<Field/>` API](https://www.frmx.io/docs/api/fldx) to see if you can't use a prop to make it work, and if not, [just use the `useForm` hook instead](https://www.frmx.io/docs/api/usefrmx)!

 That's right, you can even have **nested forms** in frmx!
 A form can actually serve as a field for another form for instance, ~~sky~~ your imagination is the limit.